-As discussed in previous sections, Great Salt Lake provides innumerable opportunities for researchers to investigate the unique and complex interactions and processes that regulate this dynamic resource.
-The challenge is to review these opportunities (i.e., questions that could be and need to be answered) and focus efforts and resources on areas most critical for UDWQ to fulfill its responsibilities.
-Further, there are many resources in Great Salt Lake (e.g., minerals, land, wildlife, recreation, water resources, endangered species, water quality, etc.)-all are inextricably linked but are managed by different agencies.
-Thus, while this section focuses on the identification of research to support UDWQ's management of Great Salt Lake's water quality, it is important to note that many of these efforts overlap and help address other Great Salt Lake resources as well.
-A collaborative approach to planning, conducting, and reviewing these research needs is critical to efficiently and effectively managing all of the resources of Great Salt Lake.
+As discussed in previous sections, the Lake provides innumerable opportunities for researchers to investigate the unique and complex interactions and processes that regulate this dynamic resource.
+The challenge is to review these opportunities and focus efforts and resources on areas most critical for UDWQ to fulfill its responsibilities.
+Further, there are many resources in the Lake (e.g., minerals, land, wildlife, recreation, water resources, endangered species, water quality, etc.)-all are inextricably linked but are managed by different agencies.
+Thus, while this section focuses on the identification of research to support UDWQ's efforts to protect and maintain the Lake's water quality, it is important to note that many of these efforts overlap and help address other Lake resources, especially where designated use support relates directly to biological resources and recreation.
+A collaborative approach to planning, conducting, and reviewing these research needs is critical to efficiently and effectively manage all of the resources of the Lake.

-It is UDWQ's intent that the research studies identified in this section are conducted in collaboration and coordination with the other state and federal agencies responsible for Great Salt Lake's resources.
-UDWQ has already engaged with the Great Salt Lake Advisory Council and other agencies to become an active partner and participant in their planning and research activities and they, in turn, in UDWQ's investigations (e.g., Great Salt Lake Comprehensive Management Plan, the UDWR's Technical Advisory Group, UDWQ's Willard Spur Steering Committee and Science Panel, Great Salt Lake Water Monitoring Council, etc.).
+It is UDWQ's intent that the research studies identified in this section are conducted in collaboration and coordination with the other state and federal agencies responsible for the Lake's resources.
+UDWQ has already engaged with the Great Salt Lake Advisory Council and other entities to become an active partner and participant in their planning and research activities and they, in turn, in UDWQ's investigations (e.g., FFSL's Great Salt Lake Comprehensive Management Plan, the UDWR's Technical Advisory Group, etc.).
 Ongoing coordination and support among agencies in this research is critical for leveraging resources and focusing efforts to achieve management objectives.